austineamonn/more-crises-mod-civ-vii/README.md

 Policies - Third Crisis Level

-Gain -30 Grievances with all Civs.
+Gain -30 grievances with all Civs.

 <ol>
     <li>No Allies: -5 Influence for every leader you are Unfriendly or Hostile with.</li>